mwierszycki/gfortran_for_abaqus/README.md

 # Configuration of the GFortran compiler to work with Abaqus
-To use [GNU Fortran Compiler](https://gcc.gnu.org/fortran/) with Abaqus the compiler and linker options in Abauqs config file must be modified.
+To use [GNU Fortran Compiler](https://gcc.gnu.org/fortran/) with Abaqus the compiler and linker options in Abaqus config file must be modified.
 The following statements added to global (`lnx86_64.env`) or local (`abaqus_v6.env`) Abaqus configuration files enables to compile and to link Abaqus user subroutines on Linux using GFortran:

 ```
 import os